Debdutta-Panda/MotionLayoutManual/README.md

 ## Sides

-1. **Start:** Creates vertical anchor, used for horizontal constraint
-2. **End:** Creates vertical anchor, used for horizontal constraint
-3. **Top:** Creates horizontal anchor, used for vertical constraint
-4. **Bottom:** Creates horizontal anchor, used for vertical constraint
-5. **AbsoluteLeft:** Creates vertical anchor, used for horizontal constraint
-6. **AbsoluteRight:** Creates vertical anchor, used for horizontal constraint
+**1. Start:** Creates vertical anchor, used for horizontal constraint **2.
+End:** Creates vertical anchor, used for horizontal constraint **3.
+Top:** Creates horizontal anchor, used for vertical constraint **4.
+Bottom:** Creates horizontal anchor, used for vertical constraint **5.
+AbsoluteLeft:** Creates vertical anchor, used for horizontal constraint **6.
+AbsoluteRight:** Creates vertical anchor, used for horizontal constraint

 ## Working example